 Tap image then pop up window to play animation

 Success rates for first apicectomies are typically 75-80%, (assessing patients clinically and with x-rays three months after the operation).
 It is possible that the procedure will not completely resolve the problem and success rates are inevitably reduced for repeat apicectomies.

 How long will the operation take?

-This depends on the position of your tooth, the treatment required and whether the operation is being carried out with local anaesthesia alone or with additional intravenous sedation.
+This depends on the position of your tooth, the treatment required and whether the operation is being carried out with local anaesthesia alone.

 An appointment for surgery under local anaesthesia usually lasts 60 minutes.
-When intravenous sedation is used, an appointment usually lasts 90 minutes.
 The longer time allows for the recovery period needed before you can be discharged home.

 Will there be any stitches?

 Stitches are used at the end of the operation to complete the surgery.
 A very fine thread is used to achieve a good cosmetic result, which is especially important if it is for a tooth at the front of your mouth.
 These stitches are dissolvable and so should disappear after about two to three weeks.